-EN101 English Composition I
+EN101 ENGLISH COMPOSITION I

 This course develops written communication skills with emphasis on understanding the writing process.
-Students will be analyzing readings and practice writing for personal and professional applications.
+Students will analyze readings and practice writing for personal and professional applications.
 This course satisfies the General Education requirement.

-EN102 English Composition II
+EN102 ENGLISH COMPOSITION II